rcbyron/hey-athena-client/README.rst

 Your personal voice assistant.
 Written in Python 3.

 "Hey Athena" is a 100% open-source, modular voice assistant framework.
-It aims to do everything that Siri, Cortana, and Echo can do - and more.
+We aim to do everything that Siri, Cortana, and Echo can do - and more.

 | **Website:** http://heyathena.com
 | **Documentation:** http://heyathena.com/docs/